EXPLAINER: Why Dutch soldiers were at Indiana military camp

 Simmie Poetsema, 26, was identified Monday as the soldier who died of his injuries from the shooting Saturday outside a Hampton Inn where the men were staying.
 The two other soldiers have injuries that are not expected to be life-threatening, according to officials.

-Before the shooting, which police said they believe came after a disturbance, the men’s business was about an hour to the southeast — at the Muscatatuck Urban Training Center.
+Before the shooting, which the Indianapolis mayor said came after a scuffle at a local bar, the men’s business was about an hour to the southeast — at the Muscatatuck Urban Training Center.

 WHY TRAIN IN INDIANA?